-This plan represents a collaborative effort within the Bakersfield College community to bring together key information that will guide and inform the college through 2017.
-A core team made up of administrators, faculty and staff gathered documents that analyze academic areas of study for all students, including grant proposals and updates, new initiatives, instructional program reviews and multiple sources of state, county and local data.
-The college also held focus groups with administrators, faculty and staff representing the three main areas of Career and Technical Education, Transfer and Basic Skills.
+This Educational Master Plan represents a collaborative effort within the Bakersfield College community to bring together key information that will guide and inform the college through 2017.
+A core team, made up of administrators, faculty, and staff gathered documents that analyze academic areas of study for all students, including grant proposals and updates, new initiatives, instructional program reviews, and multiple sources of state, county and local data.
+To achieve a fully-informed document, the college also held focus groups with administrators, faculty, and staff representing the three main focii of Career and Technical Education, Transfer, and Basic Skills.
 The focus groups discussed how to best serve students in alignment with the college's Strategic Focus Plan.